-The main facilities of the College are housed in a state-of-the art 104,000 sq. ft. building dedicated to optics and photonics research and education.
+The main facilities of the College are housed in a state-of-the art 104,000 square feet building dedicated to optics and photonics research and education.
 In addition to several specialized labs directed by individual faculty members, there exist some unique multi-user facilities in the College.
 These large and elaborate facilities are run and shared by a handful of faculty.
 Some facilities are open to the whole UCF research community as well as external industrial users:

-CREOL Nanofabrication Facility: The CNF consists of 3,000 ft2 of Class 100 and Class 1000 cleanrooms with standard optical lithography, deposition and etching tools, as well as a Leica 5000+ e-beam lithography instrument capable of 10-nm resolution.
+CREOL Nanofabrication Facility: The CNF consists of 3,000 square feet of Class 100 and Class 1000 cleanrooms with standard optical lithography, deposition and etching tools, as well as a Leica 5000+ e-beam lithography instrument capable of 10-nm resolution.
 CNF is used for fabrication of integrated nanophotonic devices and circuits, as well as nanostructured materials and samples.
 The facility is open to companies and other outside users and is a part of UCF’s Nanofabrication Shared Facility, which includes complementary labs in the College of Engineering and Computer Sciences and the College of Sciences.
-For available equipment and usage fees, contact James Ross.
+For access rules, available equipment and usage fees, contact James Ross.